rahra/intfract/README.md

 cannot deal with decimal numbers thus we loose the fractional part and in turn we will loose a lot of precision: 3 = 3 + 0, and 0 = 3 * 0.

-To solve this we move the point 2 digits to the right.
+To solve this we move the decimal point 2 digits to the right.
 Mathematically this is multiplying by 100 in this example.
 Thus 314 = 3.14 * 100 and 69 = 0.69 * 100.
 Now we can add them since they are integer numbers: 383 = 314 + 69.
 To get the result just divide by 100 again which is 3.83 = 383 / 100.